Anselmus de Boodt: Court physician

 In 1584 he was appointed canon of St. Donat's Church in Bruges.
 He held the position until 1595 without leaving Prague.

 In 1586 de Boodt returned to Padua to continue his medicine study and obtained a doctorate the next year.

 In 1587 the Flemish doctor and pioneering botanist Carolus Clusius left the imperial botanical garden of Emperor Rudolph II in Prague, de Boodt took over his position.
 De Boodt was also appointed the medical court doctor of the Emperor.

+De Boodt therefore became a physician, his first function, the one which attached him to the emperor and which linked him to the empire.
+He directed his studies towards this field and his intellectual pre-eminences mainly came from there.
+In Le Parfaict Joaillier, the word illness is used nearly sixty times, ills twenty times, ill twenty-five times; the word Physician always in capital letters, in the singular or plural, is used twenty-five times for the purposes of certification of medical facts.

+In January 1604 Anselme Boece de Boodt, with a salary of 40 florins, was appointed advisor - and above all personal physician to the emperor - Rodolphi II Roman Imperatoris cubicularius medicus as specified in his portrait by Sadeler.
+He will retain this title and this function until the death of his protector as evidenced by all the title pages of his works.

 Various works

 De Boodt prepared a Theatrum Instrumentarum Mechanicorum for Emperor Rudolph II (unpublished), which described a wide range of scientific instruments.
 When the court engraver Martino Rota died in 1583 de Boodt obtained an engraving licence in 1588 to complete the third part of Rota's Last Judgement (Albertina, Vienna).

 When the Flemish court historian Jacobus Typotius died after completing the second part of his Symbola Divina et Humana, a collection of emblems and imprese (the first volume had appeared in Prague with engravings by Aegidius Sadeler), de Boodt completed the third and most voluminous part.
 The book appeared in 1603 and was reprinted at least 10 times up to 1972 (Academia, Graz).